PulseWaves/Specification/specification.rst

   The physical wavelength of the laser in nanometers.

 Outgoing Pulse Width:
-  The width of the outgoing pulse in nanometer as defined by the full width at half maximum (FWHM).
+  The width of the outgoing pulse as defined by the full width at half maximum (FWHM) in nanometer.
 The exact width and intensity tends to vary from pulse per pulse which is why the outgoing waveform is often sampled and stored per pulse as well.

 Scan Pattern:
+  Stores the type of scanning pattern used: 0 = undefined, 1 = oscillating, 2 = line, 3 = conic

 Number of Mirror Facets:
+  Stores the number of mirror facets for a line scanner.

 Scan Frequency:
+  Stores the scan frequency at which the scanner was operating in Hertz.

 Scan Angle Min:
+  Stores the minimal scanner angle at which the scanner was operating in angular degree.

 Scan Angle Max:
+  Stores the maximal scanner angle at which the scanner was operating in angular degree.

 Pulse Frequency:
+  Stores the pulse frequency at which the scanner was operating in Kilohertz.

 Beam Diameter at Exit Aperture:
-  The diameter of the laser beam in millimeter in the moment it leaves the scanner hardware.
+  The diameter of the laser beam in the moment it leaves the scanner hardware in millimeter.

 Beam Divergance:
   The divergance of the laser beam in milliradians @ 1/e2. [or should we use @ 1/e]?

 Minimal Range:
+  Stores the minimal range at which the scanner is able to operate in meters.

 Maximal Range:
+  Stores the maximal range at which the scanner is able to operate in meters.

 Description:
   Null terminated text description (optional).
 Any characters not used must be null.